Tutorial | Custom step-based scenarios#

 Important

-This section covers custom triggers.
-This feature is limited to certain user profiles, such as Advanced Analytics Designers and Full Designers.
+Only certain user profiles, such as Advanced Analytics Designers and Full Designers, have access to custom triggers.
 If you don’t have this feature, skip ahead to Add scenario variables.

 1. Navigate to the Settings tab of the Data Refresh scenario.